It was an all-too-familiar conversation. Jody went to see a marriage counselor hoping to receive guidance for getting her marriage back on track.

 This does not mean that couples should not seek help.
 In fact, Harley encourages troubled couples to find a marriage counselor to help save their marriage.

-Whether your marriage is in significant distress or just in a tough spot, Harley offers some tips to help couples pick an effective marriage counselor.
+Whether your marriage is in significant distress or just in a tough spot, Harley’s tips can help you pick an effective marriage counselor.

 What is your goal for our marriage?
 (Answer: To help you both achieve marital fulfillment, and save your marriage).

 What are your credentials and years of experience in marriage counseling?
-(Answer: a graduate degree in mental health (M.A. or Ph.D in Psychology or Social Work, with clinical supervision in marriage counseling).
+(Answer: a graduate degree in mental health (Master’s or Doctorate in Psychology or Social Work, with clinical supervision in marriage counseling).

 This is our problem (briefly explain).
 Do you have experience helping couples overcome that problem, and what is your success rate?
 (Answer: Experience helping couples overcome that particular problem with more than 75% success).

 Jody and her husband ultimately decided to divorce.
 Looking back at the whole scenario, they question if divorce should have even been an option.
 At the time, they both felt hopeless about their marriage.
-And, without a recovery plan, divorce seemed to be the only answer.
+Without a recovery plan, divorce seemed to be the only answer for them.